ibolton95/Golf-Ball-Hitter/README.md

 <img src="SpikeballSetterPlan.JPG" width="500">

 ## Updated Plan
 We are now going to make a golf ball putter since the servo will not be able to set a spikeball.
 The idea stays generally the same as do the contrainsts.
-We are still worried about the weight.
+We are still worried about the weight, but we believe that the sideways motion and wider paddle-shaped end will aid the servo in hitting the ball.
+Also, a small golf ball will definitely be easier for the servo to push than a larger spikeball.

 <img src="GolfBallPutter.JPG" width="500">
 This is our new design.